b0bh00d/Hg-Suite/README.md

 > &plus; test.h (&)<br>
 > &plus; test.cpp (&)

-A situation can arise where a staged reference loses the linage with its source file state.
+A situation can arise where a staged reference loses the linkage with its source file state.
 This happens when the source file for a staged reference has its state reset.
-In these situations, the refernce becomes an "orphan".
+In these situations, the reference becomes an "orphan".
 Such abberations in a staging area are automatically (and silently) purged by the `staged` command when detected.